 THIS YEAR REPORTING WILL BE COMPLETED ONLINE

 According to state statute, the board of education, school board, or governing authority shall assure that all school children are appropriately immunized prior to attending classes.
 Violation of these requirements is a Class V misdemeanor.
 Immunization requirements are not unique to Nebraska.
 All 50 states specify immunization and/or waiver requirements for school attendance.
-Reference documents can be found at:http://dhhs.ne.gov/publichealth/Pages/immunization_forms.aspx
+Reference documents and reporting forms can be found at:http://dhhs.ne.gov/publichealth/Pages/immunization_forms.aspx

 Things to keep in mind: